 What a shocking thought!
 Who are we to tame God?
 Any God-fearing human would not dare say such a thing, yet some of us are busy at it.
 We have expectations that form boundaries for God to dwell in; whenever we perceive Him to step out of these boundaries, we feel a need to push Him back in; we try to manage God, keep Him predictable and tame.

-People who engage in this pursuit are most likely believers in Jesus Christ, who are willing to modify their perception of God to advance a political or social issue.
+Surprisingly, even believers in Jesus Christ engage in such strategies.
+They are willing to modify their perception of God to advance a political or social issue.
 Conflict usually does one of two things in a person; it draws people closer to God or pushes them away.
 It has been my experience that those who move away eventually choose a tame god that better fits their perception and understanding.
 The Bible calls this idolatry.

 It is crucial to discern how our culture attempts to manage God and how these tactics show up in society.
-2020 is an election year, and we are grappling with a pandemic, racial justice, patriotism, capitalism, socialism, and environmental activism, to name a few.
+2020 has been a year full of global turmoil, and it has forced us to grapple with a pandemic, racial injustice, questions about patriotism, capitalism, socialism, and environmental activism, to name a few.
 Each camp spins a god to fit their party, champion their cause, and condemn those who disagree.
 It is a way to build consensus and then together say to God, “This is how we see it, and this is how it should be.”